-However, for some of the pearls among Berlin’s recreational parks you have to travel further.
-In case of Erholungspark Marzahn it’s a trip to the eastern periphery, near the border to Brandenburg, where a park is located that overtops the most.
+For some of Berlin’s recreational parks you have to travel further.
+In case of Erholungspark Marzahn it’s a trip to the eastern periphery, near the border to Brandenburg.
 After I went back to visit my home district, take shots of the place where I grew up and documented it here on FindingBerlin, many friends and acquaintances asked me to show them around.
 Yesterday, we teamed up for a bike tour; designation: Erholungspark Marzahn and its famous “Gärten der Welt”, or Gardens of the World.

 At the entrance a sign informed us: “No dogs, no bikes allowed”.
 Astonished at first, we would soon understand what a relief this would prove to be.
 Since Erholungspark Marzahn is part of an ambitious city-wide cluster of exceptionally well designed and cultivated parks, we happily paid the small admission fee (three bucks and you’re in!) and entered into one of the most lovely and well kept parks I knew to date.

 The “Erholungspark” lives up to its name: it is truly a recreational place where one can forget about the roaring city.

 The “Erholungspark” lives up to its name: it is truly a recreational place where one can forget about the roaring city.
 Well kept meadows invite to lie down, all sorts of trees provide shadow and a quiet rustling to lull one into sweet slumber.
 However, this wouldn’t be enough to make this park stand out from others.